ocj137/Help-Yelp/README.md

 Help Yelp

-In this project I will investigate a small subset of the Yelp challenge dataset.
+In this project I investigate a small subset of the Yelp challenge dataset.
 I use classification algorithms, cross-validation, gridsearching – all that good stuff.